sasikala-binary/perl-Log-Any-Adapter-DERIV/README.md

 - json\_log\_file

-    Specify a file name that the json format log file will be printed into.
+    Specify a file name to which you want the json formatted logs printed into.
-    If not given, then a default file 'program\_name.json.log' will be used.
+    If not given, then it prints the logs to STDERR.

 - STDERR